stevemjcu/YetAnotherEcs/README.md

 Yet Another ECS (YAECS) is an entity-component-system (ECS) library made with the intent of having a minimal and non-prescriptive feature set.

-It allows you to create and destroy entities, add and remove components from those entities, and retrieve entities which match a signature or index.
+It allows you to create and destroy entities, add and remove components from those entities, and retrieve entities which match a filter or index.

 ```
 // Create a world.